The Australian Regenerative Medicine Institute (ARMI) provides educational information about regenerative medicine and does not give medical advice.

 Regenerative medicine is already used in medical practice for specific conditions.
 A segment of liver that is transplanted from a donor into a patient will regenerate into a larger, functional organ.
 Stem cells found in bone marrow and umbilical cord blood have been used to help patients overcome blood-related and immune conditions.
 It has also been used to regrow cells destroyed by chemotherapy treatment.

 There are hundreds of clinical trials happening all around the world that are aimed at testing whether regenerative medicine could be used as a treatment for other debilitating conditions.
 Before they can be widely adopted, they must go through a rigorous process.
-Any new regenerative medicine treatment should always be evaluated to show that it is safe and it works before being offered to patients.
+Any new regenerative medicine treatment should always be evaluated to show that it is safe and that it works before being offered to patients.

-There are already a number of clinics and companies overseas offering stem cell therapies for conditions such as Cerebral Palsy, spinal cord injury and Multiple Sclerosis.
+There are already a number of clinics and companies overseas offering stem cell therapies for conditions such as cerebral palsy, spinal cord injury and multiple sclerosis.
 These treatments are yet to be evaluated in clinical trials and are not supported by the medical community and scientists because:

 Other resources and further reading

 Our research is vital in discovering what regenerative medicine can do next.
-Help us find solutions to prevent illness, for patients to live longer and healthier lives, and for our globally renowned scientists to continue their cutting edge research.
+Help us find solutions to prevent illness, for patients to live longer and healthier lives, and for our globally renowned scientists to continue their cutting-edge research.